litchipi/litchipi.github.io/_posts/infosec/2023-01-24-git-code-audit-viewed-as-rust-programmer.md

-If you *are sure* that your `u64` variable is `< u32::MAX`, then you can even use `try_into().unwrap()` as that will limit the vulnerability to a Denial of Service in the worst case, and will be very easy to spot if that ever happend.
+If you *are sure* that your `u64` variable is `< u32::MAX`, then you can even use `try_into().unwrap()` as that will limit the vulnerability to a Denial of Service in the worst case, and will be very easy to spot if that ever happen.

 As `usize` size in memory is arch-dependant (see [the docs][usize_type_doc]), I advice to use numeric variable types that have a fixed memory space,